 History is an exciting subject which students have often studied in miniature at primary school, sometimes through project work on topics like ‘The Tudors’ or ‘The Victorians’.
 However, in Year 7 students will be challenged to study History as an academic discipline in its own right and it will appeal to all students, irrespective of background or ability.

-The students will do regular pieces of assessed homework which will be given an effort grade as well as feedback on what could be improved.
-Each of the assessments will be marked and given National Curriculum levels.
+The students will do a piece of assessed homework each half term which will be given an effort grade as well as feedback on what could be improved.
+Each of the assessments will be marked using assessment grades 1—9.

 It is expected that to develop as historians, students will do either a short lesson preparation task or a longer piece of homework in readiness for the following lesson.
 The lesson preparation and homework tasks have been carefully designed to develop students’ independence and enthusiasm for the subject as well as forming an essential part of their curriculum experience.
 These habits of independent learning will foster a desire to learn about History more widely and this will produce excellent future GCSE or A-level historians.